Skip to content

 disorder.add_disorder('B', 'Uniform', +0.0, 0.4)

-This is a full spectral calculation where KITEx calculates the coefficients of the Chebyshev expansion and KITE-tools uses that moments to calculate the transverse conductivity.
-Both temperature and num_points are parameters used by KITE-tools and it is possible to modif them without running KITEx again.
-This type of calculation typically requires more RAM memory than DOS or single-shot DC conductivity, which imposes limitations to the sizes of the systems (that still can reach large scales with available memory).
-The relative errors of the stochastic trace evaluation (STE) scales with the inverse of the system size, which means that full spectrum conductivities typically require more random vectors to decrease the relative error of the STE.
-The relative error of the STE also depends on the Hamiltonian and the calculated quantities.
-Transverse conductivities have more fluctuations, at least in part of the spectrum outside the topological gap, and this tutorial illustrates this issue.
+This is a full spectral calculation where KITEx calculates the coefficients of the Chebyshev expansion, and KITE-tools uses those moments to retrieve the transverse conductivity over the full energy range.
+Both temperature and num_points are parameters used by KITE-tools, and it is possible to modify them without running KITEx again.
+This type of calculation typically requires more RAM memory than DOS or single-shot DC conductivity, which imposes limitations to the sizes of the systems (that can still reach large scales with available memory).
+This has implications for the stochastic trace evaluation (STE) done by KITE, whose relative error typically scales with \(1/\sqrt{N_R D}\) (here, \(N_R\) is the number of random vectors and \(D\) is the total number of sites).
+The STE errors can thus be significant, especially at large Chebyshev orders (required to achieve fine energy resolutions).
+More generally, the relative error of the STE also depends on the lattice model, type of disorder and the calculated quantities.
+Transverse conductivities have strong fluctuations outside of the topological gap.
+This tutorial aims to illustrate this issue.

-Fig. 1 shows the longitudinal and transverse conductivity for a small lattice of Haldane model in a calculation that took 3 minutes on a laptop.
+Fig. 1 below shows the longitudinal and transverse conductivity for a small lattice of Haldane model in a calculation that took a few minutes on a laptop.
 KITEx captures the anomalous quantum Hall plateau extremely well, with a relative error of less than 0.1%.
 But it is also clear that the transverse conductivity presents significantly more fluctuations outside the plateau than the longitudinal conductivity, and we already considered 50 random vectors.
+A finer energy resolution can be obtained by running the simulation for larger systems and/or increasing the number of random vectors used in the STE (see below).

-This figure can be reproduced using KITE-tools while specifying some additional parameters as explained in example 4 of Post-processing tools documentation:
+This figure can be reproduced using KITE-tools while specifying some additional parameters (refer to the post-processing tools documentation if you need more details).
+To this end, run the following line

-Which calculates the DC conductivity for 1000 equidistant Fermi energies in the range [-4, 4].
-The result can be plotted by using the minimal python script below.
-This script can be easily modified to plot both the longitudinal and transverse conductivity on one figure.
+which calculates the xy conductivity of the system specified above for 1000 equidistant Fermi energies in the range [-4, 4].
+The result can be plotted by using the brief Python script below.
+(The computation and visualization of the longitudinal conductivity follows identical steps.)

 Visualisation